Local Anesthesia

 How is the course organized?

-The course has a didactic portion and a clinical portion.
-The didactic portion is divided into topics with each topic containing multimedia presentations, practice tests and learning activities that are completed in your office.
-All practice tests and learning activities must be completed before attending the clinical portion.
+The course includes didactic, lab, and clinical sections.
+The 30-hour didactic portion is completed online and divided into topics with each topic containing multimedia presentations, practice tests and lab activities.
+The 15-hour lab portion is hbrid with some activities completed online, and some in-person.
+All online course material must be completed prior to attending the in-person portion of the course.
+The 15-hour clinical session is completed in-person.

 What will we be doing during the clinical portion?